yozhao101/sonic-utilities/doc/Command-Reference.md

 Go Back To [Beginning of the document](#) or [Beginning of this section](#bgp)

 ## Container Auto-restart
-SONiC iincludes a feature in which Docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
+SONiC includes a feature in which Docker containers can be automatically shut down and restarted if one of critical processes running in the container exits unexpectedly.
 Restarting the entire container ensures that configureation is reloaded and all processes in the container get restarted, thus increasing the